 He was supposedly a young man who had fallen for an actress in the reign of Queen Anne and her actor lover had murdered him and hidden the body.
 Whoever he is, he is a welcome whenever he visits, only appearing at the start of what will subsequently turn out to be a successful run.
 If he doesn’t appear . . . the show is in trouble!

 The Palace Theatre in the West End boasted two ghosts, one a ballerina who does the odd twirl across the stage, and Ivor Novello who apparently watches shows from the dress circle.
-Two seats were left bolted open and permanently empty for the ghosts to enjoy shows whenever they wanted . . . until the sell out Harry Potter came along and the ghosts lost their freebie seats and had to take their place in line to pay like everyone else.
+Two seats were left bolted open and permanently empty for the ghosts to enjoy shows whenever they wanted . . . until the sell out Harry Potter came along, that is, and the ghosts lost their freebie seats and had to take their place in line to pay like everyone else.
+Money trumps tradition.

 Is it a phantom . . . or just Photoshop at The Alexandra Theatre?